A place loved by great actors

 Built in the Taisho era, it is a historical theater that was often used as an entertainment facility such as a playhouse and a movie theater, and is a nationally registered tangible cultural property.

-It is the best wooden building in the prefecture that retains the remnants of those days.
+It is the only wooden playhouse in the Chugoku region that retains the vestiges of those days.

 What kind of place?